Skip to content

 Legacy Software and Unpatched Firmware

-A significant share of networked medical devices still run Windows 7, Windows XP Embedded, or proprietary operating systems that no longer receive security updates from Microsoft or the device manufacturer.
+A significant share of networked medical devices still run Windows 7, Windows XP Embedded, or proprietary operating systems that no longer receive security updates.
 When a vulnerability is publicly disclosed, IT teams can patch workstations within days.
 Patching a networked ventilator or a radiation therapy system is a fundamentally different process — it may require FDA clearance review, vendor-coordinated deployment, and downtime scheduling that stretches the patching window months into the future.

 The MITRE ATT&CK for ICS framework documents the tactics adversaries use against industrial control and embedded systems, many of which apply directly to medical devices.
-Techniques such as "Exploit Public-Facing Application" (T0819) and "Supply Chain Compromise" (T0862) have been observed in healthcare-targeted attacks, and device-specific techniques continue to be documented as researchers identify new attack paths.
+Techniques such as "Exploit Public-Facing Application" (T0819) and "Supply Chain Compromise" (T0862) have been observed in healthcare-targeted attacks.
+According to Forescout research, routers connecting medical devices to clinical networks account for roughly half of the most severe vulnerabilities found in IoMT environments — making network access controls a first-priority defensive measure.

 Ransomware as the Dominant Threat Vector

 Ransomware groups target healthcare because organizations under pressure to restore clinical operations are more willing to pay.
-When a threat actor gains initial access through a phishing email or an unpatched perimeter device, they pivot laterally across the network toward medical devices and building systems — assets that are harder to restore quickly and create maximum operational pressure.
+The February 2024 Change Healthcare attack — which disabled payment processing across hundreds of U.S. hospitals and clinics for weeks — resulted in approximately $874 million in direct losses, according to public reporting from UnitedHealth Group.
+When a threat actor gains initial access through a phishing email or an unpatched perimeter device, they pivot laterally across the network toward medical devices and building systems: assets that are harder to restore quickly and create maximum operational pressure.

-The Verizon 2025 Data Breach Investigations Report shows healthcare remains one of the most frequently targeted sectors, with system intrusion and basic web application attacks accounting for the majority of confirmed incidents.
-Our detailed breakdown of ransomware protection strategies covers the full attack chain and mitigation strategies specific to clinical environments.
+The Verizon 2025 Data Breach Investigations Report identifies healthcare as one of the most frequently targeted sectors, with system intrusion and basic web application attacks accounting for the majority of confirmed incidents.
+Our guide to ransomware attacks covers the full attack chain and mitigation strategies relevant to clinical environments.

 Supply Chain and Third-Party Risk

 Medical device manufacturers, remote monitoring vendors, and biomedical engineering firms all require network access to service equipment.
 Each of those connections extends your attack surface.
-The 2020 SolarWinds incident demonstrated how trusted software update mechanisms can be turned into attack vectors — a pattern that applies equally to firmware update pipelines for medical devices.
+Trusted software update mechanisms that deliver firmware improvements can also be turned into attack vectors — a pattern documented in supply chain incidents that have affected healthcare organizations.
+For a look at how nation-state actors exploit this vector against medical technology companies, see our analysis of the Iran-backed wiper attack targeting Stryker MedTech in 2026.

 Medical device cybersecurity operates under two overlapping regulatory frameworks: FDA guidance governing device manufacturers and HIPAA requirements governing covered entities and their business associates.
 Understanding which requirements apply to your organization — and where the frameworks intersect — is the foundation of any compliance effort.